double <- function(x) x * 25 Your first function

 = 120

 This is recursion: a function defined in terms of itself.
-Look at the unfolding.
-Each line replaces a function call with its value, the same term replacement from Section 4.2.
-No variable is being updated; no counter is ticking.
-The answer was implicit in the original expression factorial(5), and evaluation made it explicit.
+Look at the unfolding carefully.
+Each line replaces a function call with its value, the same term replacement from Section 4.2, and no variable is being updated, no counter is ticking.
+The answer was implicit in the original expression factorial(5); evaluation simply made it explicit.

 In lambda calculus notation, factorial looks like this: